-- We call on the EU to recognise equivalence in financial market regulation, which is essential to EU market access.
-The EU’s politicians should assess equivalence using a reliable, clearly defined and principles-based process.
+- To improve market access, we are calling on the EU to recognize equivalence in the area of financial market regulation.
+The recognition of equivalent regulation is a condition for the access of the entire Swiss financial sector to the EU market.
 The pending equivalence procedures should be concluded as swiftly as possible on the EU side, particularly in cases where the technical process was concluded long ago by the competent authorities.

 - The Swiss government and administration must act assertively.
 Like the Federal Council, the SBA cannot comprehend the EU’s decision to recognise the equivalence of Swiss stock exchange regulation only for a limited period of time.
 What is in essence a technical process has been overpoliticised by linking it to extremely complex political negotiations on institutional issues.
 We believe that Switzerland – just like other third countries – should receive equivalence with no time limit, especially since technical equivalence has been established by the EU authorities.